Gardens

 Aster or Autumn Border

 The Orchards in spring are a mass of wild flowers, old varieties of Narcissi, and ‘Queen of the Night’ Tulips.
 These are followed in early summer by roses; Sanders White, Rambling Rector and Wedding Day scrambling through the branches of older apple trees.
+Two new apples have been planted by our local National Trust Association in 2021.

 Parsons painted attractive watercolours of ancient apples blossoming above a froth of Queen Anne’s lace*: an effect recreated here. (* the less romantic call it ‘Cow Parsley’)

-Below the Gazebo runs a rill ‘Niagara’ fed by a pipe from the top moat under the lawn, this is planted with primula and Scyllas e.g. Star of Bethlehem set in blue.Peonies brighten the path down the east side of the fishpond or Lower Moat leading to the Holt gate repaired in 2005 with home grown oak.
+Peonies brighten the path down the east side of the fishpond or Lower Moat leading to the Holt gate repaired in 2005 with home grown oak.
 Continue west around the south side of the fishpond and enjoy reflections of the Gazebo as you come to the Bog garden replanted in 2004/5.

-The Spring
+The Springs

 Reed Bed

 In medieval times this was used to filter drains and for materials e.g. for floor covering.
-Return to the west orchard with quinces apples and an oak in memory of Lionel who ploughed a team of Suffolk Punches despite losing his right arm in the 1914-18 war.
+Return to the west orchard with quinces apples and an oak in memory of Lionel Lewis who ploughed a team of Suffolk Punches despite losing his right arm in the 1914-18 war.

 The Landing Stage

 In the Paved Court is a central Well among four flourishing beds of the polyantha roses.
 Nathalie Nypels, Campanula and alpine strawberries have self seeded among the flagstones, and a pineapple broom Cytisus Battandieri brought from Morocco in 1968 is in a warm corner.
 (Its successor is by the stables).
-Over the garden door of the Great Hall is a fine yellow Banksia rose named after Sir Joseph Banks who accompanied Thomas Cook to New Zealand on HMS Beagle.Old roses climb the half timbered wall above the Loggia: in autumn beautiful pink Nerene Lilies show at the foot of the house.
+Over the garden door of the Great Hall is a fine yellow Banksia rose named after Sir Joseph Banks who accompanied James Cook to New Zealand on HMS Beagle.
+Old roses climb the half timbered wall above the Loggia: in late autumn beautiful pink Nerene Lilies show at the foot of the house.